reergymerej/virtual-drill-sergeant/README.md

 A log of commands issued is shown on.
 To mark an activity as complete, click the "finish" button or click the "complete" link in the text message.

+When new commands are created, they are not added to your rotation unless you explicitly opt-in.

 ## Problems